 Local minimum wage rules are followed, and employees are paid above the local minimum wages.
 The ratio of the standard entry-level wage as compared to the local minimum wage at significant locations that include all our operating plants is 1:1.
 Merit is the main parameter for recruitment, but preference is given to local hiring.
 We are an equal opportunity employer providing equal remuneration for women and men.
+We aim to reach gender diversity of 10% in management workforce by 2025.
 The ratio of the average basic and total salary of women to men is 1.17:1 and 1.14:1, respectively management level roles and 1:1 for the entry level average total salary, considering all locations of our operations.